kylermurphy/astr288p_2018/lectures/LectureWSL.md

 ## 3. Fall Creators Update and Later

 ### Windows build 16215 and later
-- Open Microsoft Store **-> Start -> "Microsoft Store"**
+- Open Microsoft Store
+**-> Start -> "Microsoft Store"**
 - Search *Linux* and choose a distribution (OpenSUSE, SLES, Ubuntu)
-- I recommend Ubuntu as it is quite popular and has significant resources for help.
+- I recommend Ubuntu as it is popular and has significant resources for help.
-- Select **Get** and chose where you want the app to be saved (likely your main disk, C)
+- Select **Get** or **Install** and choose where you want the app to be saved (likely your main disk, C).
+- Select **Launch** to install the distribution after downloading.
-- Create a UNIX username and password
+- Create a UNIX username and password. **Be sure to remember you password as you will need this to update and install new features/programs.**

 ## 4. Earlier Windows 10 builds